2.1 Is it Crashplan or Code42 ?

 Code42 advise that while there are some fixed limits to the amount of backup they will support, these will be preceded by practical limits of how usable the Code42 backup app becomes.
 Generally, Code42 advise that once an archive approaches the 5-10 TB level, processes such as maintenance (a backend process that manages the integrity of your backups and ensures they are stored efficiently) will start to take a considerable amount of time, during which your backups will be unavailable.
 Restores will also begin to take considerably longer.
-When this actually starts to occur, will depend in part on the structure of your data; the above practical limits will start to be met sooner where the archive consists of many, very small files than with a relatively small number of very large files.
+When this actually starts to occur, it will depend in part on the structure of your data; the above practical limits will start to be met sooner where the archive consists of many, very small files than with a relatively small number of very large files.

 2.6 Can I back up to another destination other than the cloud ?

-Yes, Code42 recommends that users back up to multiple destinations, for example to both the 'Cloud' and a local backup destination such as external usb drive, to add resilience and flexibility to your backup strategy.
+Yes, Code42 recommends that users back up to multiple destinations, for example to both the cloud and a local backup destination such as external USB drive, to add resilience and flexibility to your backup strategy.